Suriya Evans-Pritchard Jayanti

-Suriya Evans-Pritchard Jayanti is an American energy entrepreneur and energy policy expert.
+Suriya Evans-Pritchard Jayanti is a British-American energy entrepreneur and energy policy expert, journalist, and lawyer.
 She is a regular contributor to TIME Magazine and other print and television media outlets on energy issues and Ukraine topics.
 She is the co-founder and managing director of Eney LLC, a U.S.-Ukrainian diversified clean energy company, along with former long-time CEO of Naftogaz of Ukraine Andriy Kobolyev.
 She is also a Senior Fellow at the Atlantic Council think tank.
 She came into the public eye during the first impeachment of President Donald J. Trump after being subpoenaed to testify in her capacity as a U.S. diplomat at the U.S. Department of State who served as the Energy Unit Chief at the U.S. Embassy in Kyiv, Ukraine.
+She did not ultimately testify.
 With the February 24, 2022 invasion of Ukraine by Russia, she became a regular commentator on Ukrainian and energy affairs, known for her pro-Ukrainian viewpoint.

 Early life and education

-Jayanti was born in Los Angeles to Vikram Jayanti, a documentary filmmaker and Dr. Deirdre Evans-Pritchard, an anthropologist and the daughter of Sir Edward Evans-Pritchard.
+Jayanti was born in Los Angeles to Vikram Jayanti, a documentary filmmaker and son of Dharma Teja Jayanti, and Dr. Deirdre Evans-Pritchard, an anthropologist and the daughter of Sir Edward Evans-Pritchard.

 Jayanti attended the Thacher School in California before beginning university at L'Universite du Notre Dame du Louaize in Beirut, Lebanon.
 She graduated from Claremont McKenna College in California and received a J.D. from American University's Washington College of Law, where she was an editor on the Law Review.
 Following a clerkship, she received a LL.M. from Katholieke Universiteit Leuven in Belgium.

 Career

-Jayanti resigned from the U.S. Foreign Service following the first impeachment of President Donald J. Trump.
-In 2021, she and former long-time CEO of Naftogaz of Ukraine Andriy Kobolyev founded Eney LLC to draw upon their collective energy and Ukraine expertise to invest in clean power projects in Eastern Europe.
+In 2021, Jayanti and former long-time CEO of Naftogaz of Ukraine Andriy Kobolyev founded Eney LLC to draw upon their collective energy and Ukraine expertise to invest in clean power projects in Eastern Europe.
 Beginning with the Russian invasion of Ukraine on February 24, 2022, Jayanti became a regular feature in articles and television programs covering Ukraine, and especially Ukraine's energy sector.
 She has also published extensively on European and global energy issues.

-Before joining the Foreign Service, Jayanti worked as a freelance reporter for the Daily Star in Beirut, Lebanon.
+Jayanti worked as a freelance reporter for the Daily Star in Beirut, Lebanon.
 She also worked as an organizational evaluator conducting an efficacy study of First 5 LA, a quasi-governmental funding initiative to improve the well being of California children under the age of five.

 Following law school, she clerked for Chief Judge Eric T. Washington of the D.C.
 Court of Appeals.
 She also worked in the energy and regulatory practice at Hunton & Williams, LLC, in Brussels, Belgium.

-Jayanti joined the Foreign Service in 2012.
-Prior to her tour in Ukraine, she served as a political officer in Kuwait working on Islamism, Muslim Brotherhood, tribal, Gulf Cooperation Council, and domestic Kuwaiti political issues.
-She also served in Nassau, The Bahamas, Baghdad, Iraq, and in Washington, DC working on 5G, data protection, and Hauwei policy.
+Jayanti served in the U.S. Foreign Service from 2012-2020.
+Prior to her 2018-2020 tour in Ukraine, she served as a political officer in Kuwait working on Islamism, Muslim Brotherhood, tribal, Gulf Cooperation Council, and domestic Kuwaiti political issues.
+She also served in Nassau, The Bahamas, Baghdad, Iraq, and in Washington, DC, where she worked on 5G, data protection, and Huawei policy.